 \section{Fit to the star formation rate function}

-Table \ref{tab:SFR_func_fit_params} shows the best-fitting parameters of the star formation rate function to Equation (\ref{eq:saunders}) at each redshift.
+Table \ref{tab:SFR_func_fit_params} shows the best-fitting parameters of the SFR function to Equation (\ref{eq:saunders}) at each redshift.
 Figures \ref{fg:corner_z1} shows, as example, the posterior distributions of the \citet{saunders_1990} fitting formula's parameters at redshift $z=1$.
 Similar contour plots are obtained for the fits at other redshifts.

 We then fit the redshift evolution of each parameter of the Saunders formula ($\log_{10} \phi^\star, \log_{10} \psi_{\rm \star,SFR}, \alpha, \sigma$), using a $\chi^2$ likelihood function, finding the following best-fitting analytic forms